 Here’s What We Did:

 I wrote the letters on the rocks with a sharpie and did my best with the bubble letters.
-No they are not perfect, but guess what?!
-My four year old doesn’t care!
+No they are not perfect, but my four year old doesn’t care!
 Make your bubble letters on the larger side to make this a developmentally appropriate activity for those little hands.
 You can choose to write the entire alphabet or just the letters your child is still learning.

 My son liked to write the letter first inside the bubble letter.
-This is great letter writing practice!

 Pin it and save it for later!